Sally (1929 film): Preservation

 Although never technically a lost film, Sally was unavailable for public viewing for nearly six decades.
 Warner Bros. sold the rights to its pre-1950 film library to Associated Artists Productions.
 It was not until around 1990 that the film became available for archival and revival screenings.
 However, the film survives only in black and white with a 21/2-minute color segment from the "Wild Rose" musical number, which was discovered in the 1990s.
 Sepia-toned black-and-white footage has been inserted to replace frames missing in the color fragment.
 In 2014, archivist Malcolm Billingsley discovered a cache of 35mm Technicolor fragments lasting 45–75 seconds, including a 29-second fragment from the first reel.

+The song "After Business Hours (That Certain Bizness Bigins)" does not exist in the existing black and white print and soundtrack, although it was released as part of the official sheet music.

 In 2022, an unofficial reconstructed colorized version was made available online.